Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-6.md

 To demonstrate how these projects are used to test components we will add a new test to confirm that clicking a button in our component increments the count.

-JavaScript tests are located under the `tests/js` directory.
+JavaScript tests are located under the `test` directory.
 The file `example.test.js` already has boilerplate tests, which use component markup defined in `tests/js/helpers/fixtures.js` to confirm the `init` method works as expected.

 Our first step will be to update the `htmlCode` method in `tests/js/helpers/fixtures.js` with our latest component markup.
 We'll add an id `id="element"` which we can use in our tests:
 <pre><code class="o-syntax-highlight--js">// tests/js/helpers/fixtures.js